akashshetty101/Assembled_Takehome/README.md

   `MISSING` by design (`domain/facts.py`'s `MISSING` sentinel, distinct from `None` and `False` since Phase 2 specifically so this retrofit wouldn't touch every extractor later) whenever `violation_start_source == "unknown"` — never guessing a start time.
-- **Resolving** an episode on a missing fact fails **dangerous**.
-If a fact that was driving an *already-open* episode goes missing, the current v1 behavior collapses it to `false`, closes the episode, and emits a `resolved` notification that never actually happened — asserting "recovered" with no evidence.
-This is directly visible
-  today: the demo output below includes `a_19 has been out of adherence for unknowns` on a `RESOLVED` transition, because `adherence_violation_duration_sec` went `MISSING` (the violation genuinely cleared — `in_adherence_violation` correctly reads `False` — but this exact code path can't currently distinguish "genuinely cleared" from "we lost the ability to compute this," which is the bug class this limitation is about).
-  This is *not* reachable via the un-doctored real sample data, which is exactly why it would ship unnoticed without the tests written against it now.
+  This half is still unfixed and still v1's behavior: a missed alert, not a false one.
+- **Resolving** an episode on a missing fact used to fail **dangerous**, and no longer does.
+If a fact driving an *already-open* episode goes missing, `advance()` no longer collapses it to `false` and emits a `resolved` notification that never actually happened; instead it freezes the episode (`stale=True`, `stale_since` recorded) and emits nothing.
+This is directly visible in the real sample data: `a_19`'s "out of adherence" episode reaches `evt_01HXYZ076` (`10:10:30`), where the violation genuinely clears — `in_adherence_violation` correctly reads `False` — but `adherence_violation_duration_sec` goes `MISSING` in the same instant, because the system can no longer distinguish "genuinely cleared" from "lost the ability to compute this" from that fact alone.
+Pre-Phase-9, this produced a false `"a_19 has been out of adherence for unknowns"` `RESOLVED` notification; today it instead leaves the episode `open` and `stale` for the rest of the replay, with no notification at all (see §8).
+A fresh `adherence_check` supplying a real `violation_started_at` would thaw it; the sample data doesn't provide one after this point.

-`missing_facts` is already threaded through `EvaluationResult` and asserted on directly in tests marked `TODO(3vl)` (Phase 2), so the eventual fix is meant to be an assertion flip, not new plumbing: Phase 9 (cheap, high-value — freeze an episode as `stale` instead of resolving it when a driving fact goes missing) or the fuller Phase 10 (real three-valued logic throughout the evaluator).
-Neither shipped this round; both are scoped and ready.
+`missing_facts` is already threaded through `EvaluationResult` and asserted on directly in tests marked `TODO(3vl)` (Phase 2), so Phase 9's fix was an assertion flip on top of that plumbing, not new machinery: freeze an episode as `stale` instead of resolving it when a driving fact goes missing.
+That's shipped.
+The fuller Phase 10 (real three-valued logic throughout the evaluator, closing the "opening" half of the asymmetry too) has not been started.

 ## 7. AI tool usage and verification method